 Crowns and bridges are custom devices that can restore your smile and let you eat and speak with ease.
-Skilled dentist Seung Jae (David) Juong, DMD, carefully designs your custom crown or bridge before placing it at Frontier Family Dental in Graham, Washington.
+Skilled dentist Seung Jae (David) Joung, DMD, carefully designs your custom crown or bridge before placing it at Frontier Family Dental in Graham, Washington.
 Call Frontier Family Dental to schedule your restoration consultation or book an appointment online today.

 Dental crowns are caps for damaged, weak, or unattractive teeth.
 They can also sit atop dental implants to replace singular teeth in their entirety.

 Crowns can make your teeth look their best while preventing additional damage to the underlying tooth.
 You might need a crown for a:

 When you get a crown from Frontier Family Dental, your dentist makes sure the crown looks nearly indistinguishable from your natural teeth in shape, size, and color.
 It also fits nicely into your bite.
 You can choose the material for your crown from a range of options, including tooth-colored materials like porcelain and non tooth-colored materials like gold or metal alloys.

 Bridges are dental restorations that rely on one or two crowns to anchor themselves in place.
 Between the crowns (or on the side) is a pontic tooth, which replaces a tooth that is missing.